-Madrid is a young capital city, for Europe.
+Madrid is a young capital city for Europe.
 The seat of government was only moved to Madrid in 1561 under Phillip II, from Toledo, and until that point, it had only been a provincial center.
-The Moors fortified the city and then the Christians took it back under Alfonso VI in 1083.
+The Moors fortified the city, and then the Christians took it back under Alfonso VI in 1083.
 From that point on, the city was influenced by the Bourbons, the Hapsburg’s and the Italians.
 From the time it became the capital of a united Spain, the city grew rapidly, and plenty of churches, palaces, and royal monasteries were built.
-Today, Madrid is a lovely, sophisticated city with an aristocratic air and a completely enjoyable city to visit for any length of time.
+Today, Madrid is a lovely, sophisticated city with an aristocratic air and a delightful city to visit for any length of time.
 We feature Madrid in most of our wine and culinary tours.

-Nightlife is legendary in Madrid, and the city is home to a multitude of wine bars, and Tapas Bars, charming vaulted restaurants, elegant top end dining, and bar after bar after bar.
+Nightlife is legendary in Madrid, and the city is home to a multitude of wine bars and Tapas Bars, charming vaulted restaurants, elegant top-end dining, and bar after bar after bar.
 The discos stay open until dawn and around 6 AM, partygoers in the historic downtown area, congregate around the “Chocolaterias” to have their cups of pure hot chocolate and “Churros” before going home.

 Shopping is great in Madrid, with a variety of neighborhoods and styles of “Compras” to choose from.
-The Puerta del Sol is the shopping nucleus of the city, with tourist trap shops selling kitsch castanets, key chain bulls, and Flamenco dolls; but you can find some wonderful authentic shops amidst the tat.
+The Puerta del Sol is the shopping nucleus of the city, with tourist-trap shops selling kitsch castanets, key chain bulls, and Flamenco dolls, but you can find some wonderful authentic shops amidst the tat.
 You’ll find random shops selling cigars, or old books, wines and artisan cheeses, and some shops only selling gentlemen’s hats.
 Young trendy shoppers should head to the Chueca-Tribunal area for hip, alternative shops.
 Fuencarral Street, in particular, is a beacon for “Fashionistas.”
-For chic shopping, head to Serrano and Velasquez streets, and to the “Golden Mile” street of Jose Ortega y Gasset.
+For chic shopping, head to Serrano and Velasquez streets, and the “Golden Mile” street of Jose Ortega y Gasset.
 Here you will find swish Italian shops, top Spanish boutiques, fabulous wine shops (Lavinia is a wine lover’s paradise) and posh delis